Summary: "A top-quality, properly salted cod can easily last over a year while maintaining all its organoleptic properties intact."

-- How long does salted cod actually last?
+- How long does salted cod really last?

-- Factors that determine the longevity of dried cod
+- Factors determining the longevity of dried cod

 - Origin and quality of the fish